Chaos#

 In this exercise, we are going to simulate a pendulum with a rigid rod \(L\) and a fixed mass \(m\) at the end of it.
 We can define the position of the pendulum by the angle it makes with respect to hanging down (at \(\theta=0\)).

-You can force your code to use theta simply by giving initial conditions and velocities for a single dimension (i.e. params['initPos']=np.array([0.1]) would start you pendulum at 0.1 radians.
+You can force your code to use theta simply by giving initial conditions and velocities for a single dimension (i.e. params['initPos']=np.array([0.1])

-The force of a single pendulum is \(F(\theta)= -mg\sin(\theta)/L\).
-Modify the force function to use this new force.
+The “force” (angular acceleration) of a single pendulum is \(\alpha(\theta)= -g\sin(\theta)/L\).
+Modify the force function to use this new “force”.

 🦉Run a simulation with no initial velocity and an initial angle of \(\theta=0.6\) and a \(dt=0.01\) for a time \(T=10\).
+Set \(L=1\) (params['l1']=1

 Plot

-• \(\theta\) vs. \(t\)
+\(\theta\) vs. \(t\)

-• \(y\) vs. \(x\) (include the origin on this plot)
+\(y\) vs. \(x\) (include the origin on this plot, and equalize the axes scale)

-• a phase space diagram (\(v\) vs \(\theta\))
+a phase space diagram (\(\omega\) vs \(\theta\))

-• and animate the pendula.
+and animate the pendula.

 A phase space diagram is a graph displaying the position and velocity of an object on the abscissa (x axis) and ordinate (y axis).
 Since an undamped, undriven harmonic oscillator moves with

-its phase trajectory will be an ellipse with axes of lengths \(2A\) and \(2A\omega\).
+its phase trajectory will be an ellipse with axes of lengths \(2A\) and \(2A\Omega\).

 ### ANSWER HERE